The logger.py module#

 library.
 It does not intend to replace it but rather provide a way to interact between

-library and PyAnsys Heart.
+the Python logging library and PyAnsys Heart.

 The loggers used in the module include the name of the instance, which is intended to be unique.
 This name is printed in all the active outputs and is used to track the different PyAnsys Heart modules.